Who are you people, anyway?

 While it is not our mandate to lobby for new regulations in other jurisdictions, we nevertheless remain proactive in our engagement with regulators so that the voice of our membership is heard when new programs are being discussed.

 At the end of the day, we want to make life simple for our members and for the users of our recycling program.
 We feel it’s better to have a say in new regulations as they’re being planned, rather than offer commentary after they’ve been enacted!

 How it all came to be, or The Story of CESA

 In 2004, the British Columbia Ministry of the Environment enacted the Recycling Regulation under the authority of the Environmental Management Act.
 Since then, the Regulation has been periodically expanded to mandate the responsible end-of-life management of various new products.

 In 2011, small household electrical appliances were added to the list of products captured under the Regulation.

 Now, imagine if every manufacturer, importer, distributor or seller of small household appliances had to create and manage their own recycling program in order to comply with the Regulation.
 It would be extremely onerous, costly, time-consuming, and inefficient.

 Instead of trying to go it alone, members of the small household appliance industry came together and formed the not-for-profit Canadian Electrical Stewardship Association (CESA) and tasked them with meeting the specific mandates of the Regulation on their behalf.

 CESA was incorporated in 2010.
-As of 2015, CESA has over 450 members drawn from various sectors of the small household appliance industry.
+As of 2017, CESA has over 400 members drawn from various sectors of the small household appliance and power tool industry.